 I love cable cars.
 When I was a kid, I built simple models using string, wheels of discarded toy cars, little paper boxes (as the cabins – complete with drawings of windows and little faces), paperclips (to clip the ‘cabins’ to the string) and old shoe boxes (as the stations).
-The cable cars were suspended across the length of my room from the top of my cupboard to my desk.
-I played with my cable car model for hours and yelled at anyone who entered my room for fear of them walking into the ‘cables’!
+The cables were suspended across the length of my room!
 As I started to travel, I never missed a chance to go on a cable car ride whenever the opportunity arose.
-The Genting Highlands cable car in Malaysia was my first ride, followed by other spectacular rides in Cape Town, Vancouver, Rio de Janeiro, New York, Queenstown and many more.
-I had another great opportunity on my recent trip to Hong Kong: the thrilling Ngong Ping 360.
+The Genting Highlands cable car in Malaysia was my first ride.
+Later, I got to enjoy spectacular rides in Cape Town, Vancouver, Rio de Janeiro, New York, Queenstown and many more.
+I had another great opportunity on my trip to Hong Kong: the thrilling Ngong Ping 360.

 I first heard of the Ngong Ping 360 while watching an episode of ‘Extreme Engineering’ on the Discovery Channel.
 It was fascinating to see how this cable car was built and the challenges the engineers faced.
-When I arrived in Hong Kong, I knew that there was one thing I absolutely did not want to miss: the Ngong Ping 360.
+When I arrived in Hong Kong, I knew that I didn’t want to miss the Ngong Ping 360 cable car.